BodEquality in Bikini Shopping

 Next - You literally have to scroll through hundreds of images of idealised bodies to reach the section for Curvy Kate and Pour Moi.
 They are there, way down, no keep going, out the back, behind the bins....
 The images are also the most contrived in terms of posing.
 Those girls aren't breathing...

 Primark do something different.
 They remove the bodies all together.
 I've noticed H&M do this and M&S doing it in some of their other ranges too.
 I like it, makes it purely about the product!

-Adidas – no diversity – but not the traditional idealised body, the models were all athletic.
-A nice change.
+Adidas - no diversity - but not the traditional idealised body, the models were all athletic.
+Different, not better.

-Looking at other online companies I’ve previously used: Hush, The White Company, don’t even go there… no diversity, in shape, ethnicity, poses more contrived.
+Looking at other online companies I've previously used: Hush, The White Company, don't even go there... no diversity, in shape, ethnicity, poses more contrived.
 They are definitely the underdogs at this game and to my eyes anyway, this kind of branding is starting to look really dated.